AdrielAlvarez/Project2_Group2/README.md

 Chester is a robot that allows for a pilot to connect to it as an access point, the controls are hosted as an http server in the robot.

-  - Chester composes of a tessel 2 platform running on the Johnny-Five api
+  - Chester composes of a tessel 2 platform running on the Johnny-Five, which is an IOT api
   - Johnny-Five allows you to interpret data to the mechanical components of chester through the controller chip and js logic
   - Chesters controls are hosted in a http server that runs on the tessel 2 board